PiSupply/PiJuice/README.md

 - Output voltage - 3.3V and 5V
 - Output amperage - maximum current at 5V gpio is 2.5A and at VSYS output 2.1A, but also this depends heavily on battery capacity.
 For BP7X have measured around 1.1A at 5V GPIO and around 1.6A at VSYS output.
 Obviously this also depends heavily on the current draw demanded by the Raspberry Pi / device itself.
 To achieve maximum of 2.5A it will need battery over 3500mAh.

-## Content
+## Additional content

-We just wanted to give you an idea here, or where we will be putting all this content:
+A part from the material available on Github we are also preparing guides, tutorials and additional information on various platforms and media.
+This is a list of current and future resources:

-There is a "quick start guide" in the package [which you can see here](https://github.com/PiSupply/PiJuice/blob/master/Documentation/PiJuice%20Guide.pdf).
+* There is a "quick start guide" in the package [which you can see here](https://github.com/PiSupply/PiJuice/blob/master/Documentation/PiJuice%20Guide.pdf).
 As you can see it's pretty basic but really the PiJuice is quite intuitive and very easy to use.
-There will also be more technical information going up on the PiJuice GitHub here - https://github.com/PiSupply/PiJuice And also a lot of picture guides and tutorials going up on our Maker Zone - https://www.pi-supply.com/make We will likely have the pinouts available at http://pinout.xyz We will also have tutorials on Instructables and Hackster.io
+* There will also be more technical information going up on the PiJuice GitHub here - https://github.com/PiSupply/PiJuice
+* And also a lot of picture guides and tutorials going up on our Maker Zone - https://www.pi-supply.com/make

-# Third party software libraries
+* We will likely have the pinouts available at http://pinout.xyz
+* We will also have tutorials on Instructables and Hackster.io

+# Reviews and links
+**Coming soon**